CSLT-THU/IS2019-VAE/README.md

 ## Useage

+1. use kaldi to extract x-vector from uttrance (xvector.ark)

 1. Covert the kaldi vector files to numpy binary data format (ark->npz)

 2. use tensorflow to train a model

 3. use kaldi recipes to calculate EER